15 FAM 770

 (5) Listed or eligible for listing on the Secretary of State's Register of Culturally Significant Property.

 d.
-OBO/OPS/CH maintains a priority list for documentation and reviews and updates it yearly based on significant OBO-identified undertakings planned for a post or based on requests from post.
+OBO/OPS/CH prioritizes properties on the OBO List of Significant Properties for documentation.
+OBO/OPS/CH reviews and updates documentation priorities annually based on significant OBO-identified undertakings planned for a post or based on requests from post.

 e.
 OBO/OPS/CH conducts Cultural Significance Studies to create stewardship data for OBO’s List of Significant Properties.
 OBO/OPS/CH also conducts, obtains or commissions Historic Structure Reports (HSRs) and Cultural Landscape Reports (CLRs) to serve as guides for the treatment and use of historic structures and landscapes, respectively.
-OBO/OPS/CH identifies appropriate treatment zones for each area encompassed by the building, landscape, or site that serves as the theoretical framework for design and management decisions.
+OBO/OPS/CH identifies appropriate treatment zones for each area encompassed by the building, landscape, or site that serve as the theoretical framework for design and management decisions.

 f.
 OBO/OPS/CH provides advice and administrative support for activities of the Cultural Heritage Resources Committee, a multi-disciplinary working group that identifies historically, architecturally, and culturally significant property abroad and recommends to the OBO Director properties to be considered for application for the Secretary of State's Register of Culturally Significant Property.
 Every two years OBO announces, via an ALDAC, a call for nominations for additions to the Secretary of State’s Register of Culturally Significant Property.
 Posts that are interested in nominating property/properties should consult detailed procedures located on the OBO/OPS/CH intranet site.

-15 FAM 772.2 Maintenance and Repair
+15 FAM 772.2 Sustainment, Restoration, and Modernization (SRM)

 15 FAM 772.3 Capital Construction Projects and Renovations